OdinMainDev/XenforoDocker/README.md

 - **PHP Errors**: `logs/php/error.log`
 - **Tor Logs**: Available via `docker logs xenforo_tor`

+### Log Retention
+- Nginx logs are automatically trimmed to the `NGINX_LOG_MAX_SIZE_MB` limit (default 500 MB) by the backup service.
+- Adjust the limit in `.env` if you need a different cap or disable the mount if you want to manage retention manually.

 ### Health Checks
 ```bash
 # Check all services status